Macrometacorp/docs/docs/c8ql/tutorial/c8ql-crud.md

 ## Next Steps

 Great job!
 You have created a collection and performed basic CRUD operations.
-When you're ready, continue the tutorial in [Part 2 - Match and Filter Documents](match-and-filter.md).
+When you're ready, continue the tutorial in [Part 2 - Filter Results](match-and-filter.md).